Rollback Triggers & Versioning for Indoor Mapping Pipelines

 Integrate this evaluator into your CI pipeline or Kubernetes readiness probes to block deployments that fail pre-flight spatial validation.

-v(X-1).Y.Zsnapshot or simplified 2D floor plan with static POI markers
+v(X-1).Y.Zsnapshot, or a simplified 2D floor plan with static POI markers.

 Client SDKs must handle version pinning and fallback routing transparently.
-Align your fallback logic with established SDK Integration Patterns to ensure mobile and kiosk clients maintain navigation continuity during backend rollbacks.
+Align the breaker behaviour with established SDK Integration Patterns so mobile and kiosk clients keep navigating during a backend revert, and with the server-side approaches in Fallback Routing Architectures so the degraded graph is still navigable rather than empty.

 Executing a rollback requires atomic swaps, strict cache invalidation, and SDK version synchronization.
-Follow the procedures outlined in Implementing map rollback procedures to ensure zero-downtime recovery.
+The orchestration sequence is:

-- Identify Target Version: Query the artifact registry for the last known-good
+- Identify the target.
+Query the artifact registry for the last known-good

-map_versionwith verifiedtopology_hash. - Atomic Swap: Update the CDN origin pointer or S3/Cloud Storage symlink to the fallback version.
+map_versionwith a verifiedtopology_hash. - Atomic swap.
+Update the CDN origin pointer or object-store symlink to the fallback version.

-PURGEorINVALIDATEcommands for versioned endpoints (/maps/v{version}/). - SDK Notification: Broadcast a WebSocket or push notification to active clients with the new
+PURGE/INVALIDATEfor versioned endpoints (/maps/v{version}/). - SDK notification.
+Broadcast a WebSocket or push message to active clients with the new

-map_versionandcache_ttl. - Verification: Run automated graph connectivity checks against the rolled-back dataset.
+map_versionandcache_ttl. - Verification.
+Re-run graph connectivity checks against the rolled-back dataset.

 import requests